iamarunbrahma/get-proxies-list/README.md

 # Get free proxies
-If you are working on web scraping project and you need to use proxies to scrape data as your IP has been blocked for scraping purposes.
-Don't worry, simply use this API to get a list of free proxies from the internet.

-This script is built using Python and FastAPI.
+This script can be used to scrape a list of free proxies available in the internet.
+This script is built using Python and FastAPI.<br>
+Script is also publicly hosted here: [proxies-api](https://proxies-api.onrender.com/).
+You can extract contents from this link using `requests` library.<br>
+This script is updated every 5 minutes to get new proxy lists.